kez17/CCM101-kabellera/Laboratory-04-Cloud-Native-Engineer/docker-deployment.md

 docker ps -a
 ```

-I used this command to check all containers and verify that the Nginx container had been removed.
+I used this command to list all containers and confirm that the Nginx container was removed.